sharadtomer/burgir-lang/readme.md

     }

 ## Loops
-Burger lang supports only one loop while loop using `'khao jbtk'` keyword, example:
+Burger lang supports only one loop while loop using `khao jbtk` keyword, example:

     khao jbtk(condition) {

     }

 ### • break statement
-break statement is inserted using the `'rhne do'` keyword
+break statement is inserted using the `rhne do` keyword

 ### • continue statement
-continue statement is inserted using the `'agla khao'` keyword
+continue statement is inserted using the `agla khao` keyword